IBM/get-your-java-microservice-up-and-running/workshop/exercise-01/README.md

-# Lab 2 - Running the Java Microservice locally
+# Running the Java Microservice locally

 > _**Note:**_ This lab is structured in **understanding** and **hands-on tasks**.